Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 The full list of metrics and estimators that now support array API can be found in our [Array API support](https://scikit-learn.org/dev/modules/array_api.html#) documentation page.
 The majority of high impact metrics have now been converted to be array API compatible.
 Many transformers are also now supported, notably `LabelBinarizer` which is widely used internally and simplifies other conversions.

 Conversion of estimators is much more complicated as it often involves benchmarking different variations of code or consensus gathering on implementation choices.
 It generally requires many months of work by several maintainers.
-Nonetheless, support for `GaussianNB`, `GaussianMixture`, `Ridge` (and family; `RidgeCV`, `RidgeClassifier`, `RidgeClassifierCV`), `Nystroem` and `PCA` has been added.
-Work on `LogisticRegression` is well underway (follow at [PR #32644](https://github.com/scikit-learn/scikit-learn/pull/32644)) and will hopefully be included in the next release.
-Early work on `GaussianProcessRegressor` is also underway.
+Nonetheless, support for `LogisticRegression`, `GaussianNB`, `GaussianMixture`, `Ridge` (and family; `RidgeCV`, `RidgeClassifier`, `RidgeClassifierCV`), `Nystroem` and `PCA` has been added.
+Work on `GaussianProcessRegressor` is also underway (follow at [PR #33096](https://github.com/scikit-learn/scikit-learn/pull/33096)).

 ### Handling mixed array namespaces and devices